Project introduction

 The storm saw parts of Queen Charlotte Drive, Kenepuru Road and side roads, Northbank, Waihopai Valley and Awatere Valley become impassable and unsafe for road users.
 Communities were cut-off, causing major disruptions to the lives and safety of many residents, bach owners and businesses.

 The immediate emergency response focussed on building lifelines and supporting community welfare.
-As the recovery work progressed, the focus was on meeting the needs of local residents, property owners and businesses to restore road access – with controls and restrictions in place to ensure the safety of everyone.
+As the recovery work progressed, the focus was on meeting the needs of residents, property owners and businesses to restore road access – with controls and restrictions in place to ensure the safety of everyone.

 Works had seen the completion of most minor repairs, while design was completed on complex faults.